 Hand forged survival knife with a fixed high carbon steel blade.

 The boar was at least 400 pounds.
-The pigs were digging up their gardens, they dug up a 5 year-old apple tree.
+The pigs were digging up their gardens, they dug up a 5 year-old apple tree, the asparagus garden, carrots, like machines they excavated.
 The promise of a full root cellar in the fall was evaporating.
-The folks knew this was a problem.
+The folks knew they were in the midst of a big problem.
 The Forest people got involved.
 Told the folks they could shoot them on site.
 They asked if the police could help.
 The police said if they didn’t deal and work it out between themselves they would come in.
 If they came in they were going to do something…. nobody needs that, the folks thought.

-Word got out that his boars were in the bush.
+Word got out that there were boars in the bush.
 In a couple of weeks the pigs and the squatter were gone.